Maryland fake ID Laws

 Maryland Fake ID Laws

-Two provisions of the Maryland Code prohibit the use of fake identification cards.
+Two provisions of the Maryland Code prohibit using a fake ID.
 First, Maryland Criminal Code Section 8-303 criminalizes the possession and presentation of fake identification cards with “fraudulent intent”.
 In addition, this provision also prohibits individuals from lending a government identification document and allowing another to use it.
 That means the older brother, for example, who lets his younger brother use his ID to get into a bar is as criminally liable as the younger brother who tries to use it.
-A person arrested and charged with this offense can face a maximum penalty of six months in jail and/or a $500.00 fine.
+A person arrested and charged with this offense can face a maximum penalty of six months in jail and/or a $500 fine for a first offense.
 This charge in Maryland is a misdemeanor and applies to any government-issued identification card.

 In addition, Maryland Transportation Code Section 16-301 prohibits someone from fraudulently or knowingly obtaining or attempting to obtain a driver’s license by misrepresentation.
 It also prohibits individuals from using false information or concealing material facts in an application to obtain a Maryland driver’s license.
-For example, someone trying to get a driver’s license using fraudulent documents or information is guilty of violating Maryland law.
-The Transportation Code also criminalizes the use of a fake driver’s license as well as retaining or using cancelled, revoked, suspended, fictitious, or fraudulently altered driver’s licenses.
+For example, someone trying to get a driver’s license using a fake ID or other fraudulent documents or information is guilty of violating Maryland law.
+The Transportation Code also criminalizes the use of a fake driver’s license as well as retaining or using canceled, revoked, suspended, fictitious, or fraudulently altered driver’s licenses.

 Diversion for Fake ID Charges